lokeshchenta/cnn-melanoma-detection/README.md

 - keras - version 3.6.0
 - Jupyter Notebook - version 6.5.4

+## Conclusions
+- There is a major class imbalance in the dataset.
+- Handling the class imbalance has resulted in signficant improvement in the accuracy of the model.

 ## Acknowledgements
 This project is done as part of the IIIT Bangalore Executive PG Programme in Machine Learning & AI.